mpacula/COSMOS/docs/source/writing_workflows.rst

 .. py:method:: |Add|

     Always the first operator of a workflow.
-Simply the list of tool instances in `tools` to the dag, without adding any dependencies.
+Simply adds the list of tool instances in `tools` to the dag, without adding any dependencies.
+This behavior is significantly different from the other infix operators in that the main parameter is a list of instantiated tools, rather than a :class:`ezflow.tool.Tool` class.

+    .. note:: This might be renamed to `Root` in a future release

-    :param tools: (list of tools) A list of tool instances to add.
+    :param tools: (list of tools) A list of tool instantiated tool instances to add.
     :param stage_name: (str) The name of the stage.
 Defaults to the tool_class.name.
     :returns: The modified dag.